I’d like to share a little identity crisis I went through recently that ended up being quite useful.

 We sell garden surplus, seeds, handcrafts, and Warré-style beehives at local outlets and online.

-I honed the theme down even further and put it in the Center Focus box: Barbolian Fields: Backyard Diversity with a Permaculture Twist.
+I honed the theme down even further and put it in the Center Focus box: Barbolian Fields: Building Resiliency & Sustainability with Backyard Diversity.

 The final mind-map looked like this: